particle-iot/docs/src/content/support/troubleshooting/connection-help.md

 ### Deep Update for the Core

 A **deep update** is a firmware update that reaches **deep** into the internals of a core and updates the firmware of peripheral modules like the CC3000.
-Periodically, as enhancements and bugfixes become available for components on the Core, we'll release new deep updates to keep your hardware always running the latest, greatest firmware within your application and the other underlying flashable components.
+Periodically, as enhancements and bug fixes become available for components on the Core, we'll release new deep updates to keep your hardware always running the latest, greatest firmware within your application and the other underlying flashable components.
 Our first deep update release, **deep_update_2014_06** is the maiden voyage of this feature, designed to apply the CC3000 patch, fix the flashing cyan issue, and dramatically improve the stability and performance of the Core.

 ***Overview***